jtrussell/angular-snap.js/README.md

 ```

 You can pass initialization parameters to the `Snap` constructor using the
-`snap-options` attribute on the same element with the `snap-contents` directive:
+`snap-options` attribute on the same element with the `snap-contents` directive.

+In your controller:

 ```javascript
 $scope.opts = {
   disable: 'right'
 };
 ```

+In your view:

 ```html
 <div snap-contents snap-options="opts">...</div>